-We can arrange a free no obligation home survey and quotation.
-Our experienced surveyor will visit your home to conduct a pre-move survey to ascertain the volume of effects being shipped.
-This involves him/her walking through the property room by room noting what items are to be exported and recording it on his electronic tablet.
+We can arrange a free no obligation home or virtual survey and quotation.
+Our experienced surveyor needs to conduct a pre-move survey to ascertain the volume of effects being shipped.
+This involves him/her being guided through the property room by room noting what items are to be exported and recording it on his electronic tablet.
 A quotation will follow within 48 hours.

 Our partners in Singapore can offer you storage.
 You may be renting for a while and may not need all of your effects to be delivered immediately.
 You can arrange for certain items to be delivered and once settled in your new home, the rest can follow.
 Please note that storage rates may apply.

 When our quotation has been accepted and a move date has been secured, the vehicle and removal team will arrive at residence.
 The removal team will proceed to export pack and wrap all items being shipped and load onto vehicle for delivery to our closest depot.

 We use a modern range of environmentally friendly, purpose-made packing materials and can pack everything for you prior to your move.
 All china and glassware will be wrapped in special paper and then packed in double-thickness cartons.
 Furniture can be wrapped in bubble blanket for extra protection.
 Items requiring specialist care, such as antiques, can be packed in made-to-measure wooden crates.

 The cost of property in Singapore is expensive and most expats choose to rent.
 The overall cost of housing will depend on your budget, local amenities and facilities, its location and space.